harmonica-man/on-existing/README.md

 # on-existing

-This is a piece of philosophical theory of which I finally brought in a state worth publishing.
+This is a piece of philosophical theory which I finally brought in a state worth publishing.

 The aim is to spawn altrusitic behaviour without requiring any context.